 At the end of 1997, David Grant - and his family: ex-wife Kate, children Torcuil (1980), Eilidh (1981) and Fionn (1984) - returned from travelling around the world with a horse and caravan, an unique journey which took them seven years; across fifteen countries on three continents and, incidentally, into the Guinness Book of World Records.
 He has written the story of the family's epic global journey in The Seven Year Hitch, which was published by Simon & Schuster, in June 1999 and in paperback in 2000.

 In 2000, David undertook a solo kayak expedition from Sweden to the Black Sea, following an old Viking trade route via the rivers Daugava/Western Dvina, Ulla, Berezina and Dneiper.
 Along the way, he kept a look out for traces of Vikings, observed the way of life in places he passed, kept a note of the wildlife he saw, and visited local Baha'i communities, having accepted that Faith in 1995.
-A book, Spirit of the Vikings, is being published shortly.
+Spirit of the Vikings, is the result.

 In 2005, he undertook a pilgrimage to the Baha'i World Centre in Haifa and, in the true tradition of pilgrimage, walked part of the way; time unfortunately precluded walking the whole distance.
 He covered the rest by hitching, taking local buses and trains and by ferry.
 An account of this journey is in the throes of being written up.